chauvuha/ode-solver/discussion.md

 - the residual error of the differential equation itself, and
 - the error from any initial or boundary conditions.

 For our **training data**, we sample points from various ODEs.
-For example, consider the first‐order ODE:
+For example, consider the first-order ODE:

 \[
 \frac{dy}{dx} + y = 0